mediastream/flash-message/README.md

 ```

 type can be any string.
 It's advised to use success, danger, warning or info for default template based on bootstrap

+## TODO ##

+* have a way to specify every next call to flash will be of a sertain type (ex: error = req.flash 'danger'; error 'message')
+* have a way to ask if there are messages on a given type (ex: flash.has 'danger')